Karin Jensen

 she/her/hers || How to pronounce Jeanne’s name

 Jeanne works remotely with the Jensen group to help research happen and the lab run smoothly.
-She cares about encouraging an environment supportive of mental health, which she believes this includes looking at systemic inequities.
+She cares about encouraging an environment supportive of mental health, which she believes includes looking at systemic inequities.
 Jeanne lives with her wife and dog in North Carolina and enjoys spending time outside.
-Google Scholar

 Team members are listed in the order they joined the group.